Rhododendron davidsonianum

-Rhododendron davidsonianum, the concave-leaf rhododendron, is a species of flowering plant in the heath family Ericaceae that is native to the forests of Sichuan, China, where it lives at altitudes of 1500-2800 m.
+Rhododendron davidsonianum, the concave-leaf rhododendron, is a species of flowering plant in the heath family Ericaceae that is native to the forests of Sichuan, China, where it lives at elevations of 1500-2800 m.
 Growing to 4 m tall and 2.5 m broad, it is an upright evergreen shrub.
 The glossy leaves are lanceolate and up to 6 cm long.
-In Spring trusses of bell-shaped, pale pink or purple flowers are produced.
+In spring trusses of bell-shaped, pale pink or purple flowers are produced.

-In cultivation in the UK, Rhododendron davidsonianum has gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the UK, Rhododendron davidsonianum has gained the Royal Horticultural Society's Award of Garden Merit.
 Like most rhododendrons it prefers an acid soil.
 It is hardy down to -15 C.